Food Blog Mohamushkil-a bong foodie's quest about best foods in India

 written by Indrajit Lahiri September 4, 2015

 As a precaution, I checked with My friends and everybody led me to one single point for the breakfast and that place is Charminar area.
-I was told that near that area, we can find some of the best breakfast in city and how right they were.
+I was told that near that area, we can find some of the best breakfast in the city and how right they were.

 As soon as my Olacab dropped me near charminar, I had to walk a few meters to reach the actual spot.
 And being a full-time-foodie, the first thing that I saw was Nimrah Cafe- the biscuit shop.